 \subsection{Organization and Contributions}

-We first provide a formal formulation of the \emph{heterogeneous generalized fractional completion} (HGFC) time problem on a single machine, in Section \ref{sec:problem-formulation}.
-In particular, we consider a special case of HGFC for which the cost functions are of the form $g_j(t)=w_jg(t)$, where $w_j\ge 0$ is a constant weight and $g(t)$ is an arbitrary nonnegative nondecreasing function.
-We provide a simple process for updating the dual variables upon arrival of each job, which implies that the HDF is an optimal online schedule for this special case.
-Using the insights obtained from that special case and in order to handle the general HGFC problem, in Section \ref{sec:optimal-control}, we provide an optimal control formulation for the offline HGFC problem with identical release times.
-This formulation allows us to set our dual variables as close as possible to the optimal dual variables.
-In Section \ref{sec:heterogeneous-cost}, we consider the online HGFC problem on a single machine and design an online algorithm as an iterative application of the offline HGFC with identical release times.
+In Section \ref{sec:problem-formulation}, we provide a formulation of the \emph{\underline{g}eneralized \underline{i}ntegral \underline{c}ompletion} time on a \emph{\underline{s}ingle} machine (GICS), and its fractional relaxation, namely, \emph{\underline{g}eneralized \underline{f}rational \underline{c}ompletion} time on a \emph{\underline{s}ingle} machine (GFCS).
+We also show how an online algorithm for GFCS can be converted to an online algorithm for GIC-S with only a small loss in the speed/competitive ratio, hence allowing us to only focus on designing competitive algorithms for the fractional problem.
+In particular, we consider a special \emph{\underline{h}omogeneous} case of GFCS that we refer to as HGFCS, for which the cost functions are of the form $g_j(t)=w_jg(t)$, where $w_j\ge 0$ is a constant weight and $g(t)$ is an arbitrary nonnegative nondecreasing function.
+We show that the HDF is an optimal online schedule for HGFCS by determining the optimal dual variables using a simple backward process.
+Using the insights obtained from this special homogeneous case and in order to handle the general GFCS problem, in Section \ref{sec:optimal-control}, we provide an optimal control formulation for the offline version of GFCS with identical release times.
+This formulation allows us to use tools from optimal control, such as the minimum principle and Hamilton-Jacobi-Bellman (HJB) equation, to set the dual variables in GFCS as close as possible to the optimal dual variables.
+In Section \ref{sec:heterogeneous-cost}, we consider the GFCS problem and use our choice of dual variables to design an online algorithm as an iterative application of the offline GFCS with identical release times.